 Shop theft continues to present challenges for businesses, workers, communities, and the criminal justice system.
 Responses that rely solely on enforcement can place significant pressure on police resources while offering limited opportunity to address the underlying causes of low-level offending.

 Shop theft causes more than property loss.
-It can have wider consequences, including:

 Where low-level shop theft is not addressed effectively, harm can persist and repeat.